StatsPoet/Berlin-SDL-WS2122/README.md

 # Berlin-SDL-WS2122
-s Airbnb Data using statistical and deep learning techniques for the equally named seminar.
+Analyse Airbnb Data using statistical and deep learning techniques for the equally named seminar.
 Göttingen WS 21-22